bhaskar2840/quizzler-app/README.md

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/quizzler-demo.gif)

-## What you will learn

-- Modularising your code into separate classes.
-- Dart classes and objects.
+## key features

+- interactive app.
+- shows popup when tests get over.
-- Using class constructors.
+- make
-- Extracting Widgets to refactor your code.
-- private and public modifiers in Dart.
-- How to use Dart lists.
-- The difference between var, const and final.

 ## Code Snippet for Project

+    ...
-Question('Some cats are actually allergic to humans', true),
-    Question('You can lead a cow down stairs but not up stairs.', false), Question('Approximately one quarter of human bones are in the feet.', true), Question('A slug\'s blood is green.', true),
+    Question('Some cats are actually allergic to humans', true), Question('You can lead a cow down stairs but not up stairs.', false), Question('Approximately one quarter of human bones are in the feet.', true), Question('A slug\'s blood is green.', true),

->
+    ...
+>this